Online Modified Greedy Algorithm for Storage Control under Uncertainty: The Online Modified Greedy Algorithm

+The surprising difference in the left and right panels of Figure~\ref{fig:x2} suggests the importance of modeling the energy dissipation in real-world applications. \begin{remark}[Practical Guarantees of Lyapunov Methods] Prior studies \cite{DataCenter, StorDRLongbo, lyap1, lyap2}, which do not consider energy dissipation over time, have advocated the use of Lyapunov type methods for large storage based on the scaling shown in the left panel of Figure~\ref{fig:x2}.
+However, when energy dissipation is considered, the sub-optimality bound in fact grows with the storage capacity.
+Thus it is unclear that whether Lyapunov type methods are more suitable for large storage systems than smaller ones when there is energy dissipation.
+Furthermore, even for systems with a tiny amount of energy dissipation, it is very important to gauge the performance of Lyapunov methods using bounds for $\la <1$ as the bounds for $\la=1$ may substantially underestimate the sub-optimality especially for storage with a large capacity. \end{remark}

-We close this section by discussing an implications of the performance theorem.
+We close this section by discussing an implication of the performance theorem.

-\begin{remark}[Value of Storage and Percentage Cost Savings] Operational Value of Storage (VoS) is broadly defined as the savings in the long term system cost due to storage operation.
+\begin{remark}[Value of Storage and Percentage Cost Savings] In all applications including those discussed in Example~\ref{eg:arbi},~\ref{eg:ba}, and~\ref{eg:co}, the Operational Value of Storage (VoS) is broadly defined as the savings in the long term system cost due to storage operation.
 Such an index is usually calculated by assuming storage is operated optimally.
 In stochastic environments, the optimal system cost with storage operation is hard to obtain in general settings.
 Consider the case that $f_t = 0$.
-In our notations, let $\u^\mathrm{ns}$ denote the sequence $\{\u_t: \u_t = 0, t\ge 1 \}$ which corresponds to no storage operation.
+In our notations, let $\u^{\pi,\mathrm{ns}}$ denote the \ylmod{control policy sequence} $\{\upi_t: \upi_t = 0, t\ge 1 \}$ which corresponds to no storage operation.
 Then

 and it can be estimated by the interval